 - Trailhead: Pothole Reserve Car Park

-The Mermaid Pools return trail is a fairly easy stroll through the bush.
+The Mermaid Pools and Tahmoor Gorge Walk is a fairly easy stroll through the bush.
 It’s well marked, maintained and without any technical hiking.
-It’s the actual Tahmoor Gorge bushwalk that’s quite technical and difficult to navigate.
+It’s the actual Tahmoor Gorge Loop Track that’s quite technical and difficult to navigate.
 So it’s recommended only for experienced hikers with specialist equipment.

 For inexperienced hikers, we only recommend the trails reaching the Potholes, Mermaid Pools and See Thru Pools.
 Besides, the main attraction are the Mermaid Pools anyway!
 But for experienced bushwalkers, there is a longer trail that actually loops around Tahmoor Gorge.
 It’s an approximate 9km return from the car park.
 In total, it’ll take roughly 4-5 hours to complete.